 Mr. Greanias also consulted on an extended basis with one of the world’s largest engineering, procurement, and construction firms, and with one of North America’s Class I railroads.
 In those engagements, his portfolio included executive coaching, strategy development and execution, process improvement, change implementation, and merger integration.
 He has also facilitated strategic planning initiatives for not-for-profit organizations in education, the arts, and youth development.

-Along with these activities, Mr. Greanias from 1977 to 1986 served as a charter member of the Jones Graduate School of Business at Rice University, where he developed innovative cross-disciplinary courses in the legal, social, and political environments of business.
+Along with these activities, Mr. Greanias served from 1977 to 1986 as a charter member of the Jones Graduate School of Business at Rice University, where he developed innovative cross-disciplinary courses in the legal, social, and political environments of business.
 He also authored numerous articles and spoke extensively at academic conferences across the United States.
-Prior to his academic work, Mr. Greanias was an attorney in Houston and New York, specializing in corporate and securities law.
+Prior to his academic work, he was an attorney in Houston and New York, specializing in corporate and securities law.

 Mr. Greanias is recognized for expertise in strategic planning, change management, leadership development, organizational development and improvement, program management, and team building, as well as on issues specifically involving the effective and efficient operation of corporate and government organizations, and their adaptability to the challenges of change.